Posted: 5/12/22 | May 12th, 2022

 Days 2–3: San Diego

 Two hours down the coast is San Diego.
-It’s a popular city for sure but not as popular as the others.
-Personally, after LA, it’s my second favorite spot in the state!
-It’s easier to navigate, cheaper, has amazing weather, awesome beaches, and plenty of great bars and restaurants.
+It’s a popular city for sure, but not as popular as some others.
+Personally, though, after LA, it’s my favorite spot in the state!
+It’s easier to navigate and cheaper, and it has amazing weather, awesome beaches, and plenty of great bars and restaurants.
 Spend two nights here.

 Here are some things to do during your visit:

-- Visit the USS Midway Museum – This aircraft carrier was the largest ship in the world until 1955.
+- Tour the USS Midway Museum – This aircraft carrier was the largest ship in the world until 1955.
 It saw action in numerous conflicts before being decommissioned in 1992 and turned into a museum.
 You can explore the flight deck as well as many of the rooms below.
+Admission is $26 USD.

 - Have fun at Belmont Park – This kitschy amusement park is right next to the ocean and perfect for some cheesy fun.
 It has a few classic rides as well as games and lots of greasy (and delicious) food and snacks.

-- Visit the San Diego Zoo – Located in Balboa Park and with over 3,500 animals and 700,000 plant species, the San Diego Zoo is a massive, 1,800-acre park where you could easily spend an entire day.
+- Visit the San Diego Zoo – Located in Balboa Park (see below) and with over 3,500 animals and 700,000 plant species, the San Diego Zoo is a massive, 1,800-acre park where you could easily spend an entire day.
 It’s one of the best zoos in the country and a great choice for anyone traveling with kids.
 A one-day pass is $67 USD.

 - Explore Balboa Park – This is one of the oldest recreational parks in the US.
 In addition to the zoo, there are dozens of museums, as well as gardens, walking paths, sports fields, stadiums, theatres, and more.
 It’s a massive cultural center and green space with a ton to see and do.

 - Enjoy Pacific Beach – Head to Pacific Beach if you want to soak up the sun, surf, or go for a swim.
-The area is also known for its nightlife and offers lots of bars, clubs, and restaurants too.
+The area is also known for its nightlife and offers lots of bars, clubs, and restaurants.

 - Hike Point Loma – This peninsula is where Europeans first arrived in California.
 You can walk out to the tip and enjoy the sweeping views of the ocean, visit the old lighthouse (built in 1855), and watch locals climb the cliffs of Osprey Point.